0xBugsy/generate-subgraph/README.md

 ## Steps to Run:

-1. Drag abi .json files to /abis and edit generate.bat to edit the default subgraph owner name.
+1. Drag abi .json files to /abis and edit generate.bat to change the default subgraph owner name.
 2. Run `generate` on the root directory.
 3. Edit address, startBlock, chain information, etc...